liqd/a4-opin/docs/glossary.md

 ---
 **Popularity**:
-Ideas can be sorted by Popularity - popularity is defined by the number of upvotes.
+Ideas can be sorted by Popularity - popularity is defined by the number of positive ratings.

 ---
 **Process**: